wislon/xamarin-android-use-removable-sd-card/README.md

 Now we can do a simple call to `System.IO.File.ReadAllText("/proc/mounts")` to read the text out of this file, and store it in a string.
 We can then parse the string to look for things like  `storage`, `sdcard`, `vfat`, `ext` and anything else we think would be a good indicator.
 And if we can find __all of that on one file-system line__, then the file system mounted there is very likely a good candidate for our _removable_ SD card.

-From the example in this repo:

-So, after some hacky string parsing (because quick-and-dirty-hacks are how we roll):
+So, after some hacky string parsing (because quick-and-dirty-hacks are how we roll) from the example in this repo:

 ```csharp